-Hair loss has become part of female reality as well, as nowadays it increasingly concerns women as well, compared to previous years.
+Hair loss has become part of female reality.
+Nowadays it increasingly concerns women as well, compared to previous years.

-At BERGMANN KORD, we have created a specialized FEMALE HAIR LOSS DEPARTMENT that enables us to offer the best possible individualized solutions to every woman experiencing hair loss.
+At Bergmann Kord Hair clinics, we have created a specialized department that enables us to offer the best possible individualized solutions to every woman experiencing hair loss.

-II.
-Regarding men, 3 factors are involved in bringing about androgenetic alopecia: genetic predisposition, androgens (male hormones) and aging.
+- Regarding men, 3 factors are involved in bringing about Androgenetic Alopecia: genetic predisposition, Androgens (male hormones) and aging.
 As for women, female pattern hair loss can appear at any age and is not always directly related with age.